philippstehr/philippstehr.github.io/index.md

 # Philipp Stehr

 I am a political philosopher working on the political theory of the economic sphere, its institutions and practices.
 I am currently writing a dissertation at Utrecht University on business corporations and democracy.
-I have a secondary research interest in early Max Horkheimer, especially his methodological writings.
+I also have research interests in the political and social philosophy of resistance and social change as well as methodological issues in political philosophy around ideal vs. non-ideal theory and the status of normative vs. empirical statements.

 Before coming to Utrecht I did my BA in Philosophy in Frankfurt and an interdisciplinary MA in "Ethics - Economics, Law and Politics" in Bochum.
 You can find my full CV [here](https://philippstehr.github.io/CV.html).